 Students take in London's rich historical, literary, and artistic history by day, while enjoying fine drama at night.

-Upper School students connect with a student in Charlotte's sister city, Krefeld, through homestay, and absorb German culture while exploring the country's rich history.
+Upper School students connected with a student in Charlotte's sister city, Krefeld, through homestay, and absorbed German culture while exploring the country's rich history.

 England Creative Arts